“Oh, Zoe! You woke up early today.” She raised an eyebrow in confusion before she remembered that she wasn’t supposed to be a morning person.

 “In a club?”

 Zoe really wanted to say yes, but something was stopping her.
 A club had a lot of people and a lot of people had a lot of ghosts and liars around.
-It was too big of a risk.
+It was too big of a risk and too much of a burden.

 “I can’t, but I’m sure Ezekiel would like to go since Alice is going.”